Spanning the Visual Analogy Space with a Weight Basis of LoRAs: Experiments

-Figures \ref{fig:teaser} and \ref{fig:our_res} show analogy-based editing using \coolname.
+Figures \ref{fig:teaser} and \ref{fig:our_res} include results of analogy-based editing using \coolname.
 Notably, the model generalizes to new tasks covering style transfer, background replacements, object insertion, object displacement and more.
 In \cref{fig:comparisons} we show qualitative comparisons of \coolname against the baselines.
-Notably, existing approaches either struggle with maintaining the content of the original image, or fail on some of the tasks. \coolname shows greater adaptability and succeeds in a wider range of tasks.
-Additional results are in \cref{app:more_qual_results}.
+Notably, existing approaches either struggle with maintaining the content of the original image, or fail on some of the tasks.
+Crucially, some baselines struggle to maintain subject identities, \eg the cat in RelationAdapter or the woman in VisualCloze, or to accurately capture the details of the transformation, \eg the precise crown in the cat example. \coolname shows greater adaptability and succeeds in a wider range of tasks.
+Additional results appear in \cref{app:more_qual_results} and \cref{app:non-flux-gen}.

-\subsection{Quantitative evaluations}
+\subsection{Quantitative Evaluations}